UNC Adams School of Dentistry

 Scott S. De Rossi, Dean and Professor

-The UNC School of Dentistry is committed to excellence in dental education at all levels.
-Whether applicants want to apply to the school’s 10-month dental assisting program, pursue their D.D.S. degree, or enroll in the six-year oral and maxillofacial surgery residency program, the school actively invests in providing the best education possible to its students.
+The school is committed to excellence in dental education at all levels.
+Whether applicants want to apply to the school’s dental hygiene program, pursue their D.D.S. degree, or enroll in the six-year oral and maxillofacial surgery residency program, the school actively invests in providing the best education possible to its students.
 The academic environment fosters the pursuit of knowledge in the basic, behavioral, and clinical sciences.
 Independent thinking and lifelong learning are encouraged through degree-granting and continuing education programs.
 A high standard of professional and personal ethics, as well as technical excellence, are integral to the learning experience.